Gonçalo Carvalho – Olympic Dressage Rider

 Both Batuta and Rubi are not particularly typical Lusitanos.

 For example, Rubi is an outstanding horse, but he has aspects in his conformation balance that made him difficult to work with, such as a thicker stallion neck.
-But, he is so amazing in character, he IMG_5798has the best mind that you can imagine.
+But, he is so amazing in character, he has the best mind that you can imagine.
 Working with him was a real pleasure.
 I am very thankful to have had Rubi in my life and all that we achieved together.
 What’s more now is that Rubi is proving to be a top father—there are already many excellent quality offspring from him with great minds like his.

 Rubi was a life changing horse for me and I believe some of his offspring will achieve great things.